thenumbernine/universe/offline/README.txt

 	converts datasets/6dfsgs/source/* to datasets/6dfgs/points/*.f32
 1D) convert-sdss3
 	converts datasets/sdss3/source/specObj-dr10.fits to datasets/sdss3/points/*.f32
+1E) convert-simbad.lua
+	converts to datasets/simbad/points/points.f32
+	it only uses entries with distance information, of which there are 41876 in simbad from there it only generates points for those beyond the milky way, of which there's only 6008
 2) getstats --force --all
 	reads datasets/<set>/points/*.f32 data
 	writes datasets/<set>/stats/*.stats containing the number of points and the min/max/avg/stddev x/y/z